 For additional motivation use the "Positively Empowered!"
 Certificate.
-Pre-fill the printable certificate with 10 Empowerment topics you'll be teaching, then print a copy for your child.
+Pre-fill the printable certificate with 10 Empowerment topics you'll be teaching, then print a copy for each of your students.
+Students can use the certificate to track their progress.
+You might plan a simple ceremony to award the certificates upon completion.